RaHughes/Snacks-Roger-NG/readme.md

 OR

-Download and unzip the dog-party-website.zip file, and open the index.html file to view the website.
+Download and unzip the Snacks-Roger-NG.zip file, and open the index.html file to view the website.

 ## Why'd We Do This?